GoROSEN/rosen-micro-task-agent/README.md

 ## 💡 Our Solution: ROSEN Micro-Task Agent
 Architecture Overview (Flowchart)

-To help judges quickly understand the flow, add this diagram to your README.md:

 graph LR
     A[User] --> B{World ID Verify}
     B -- Human --> C[AgentKit Logic]